nkear003/portfolio/README.md

 # portfolio
-This is my portfolo site, build off the Skeleton Boilerplate and Bootstrap.
+This is my portfolo site.